Bucksport (CDP), Maine: Geography

 The Bucksport CDP is the primary settlement in the town of Bucksport and is located in the southwestern part of the town limits at 44.577934°N 68.794173°W (44.577934, −68.794173).
 The western border of the CDP follows the Bucksport town line (and Hancock–Waldo County line) down the middle of the Penobscot River.
 The southern border follows the center of the Eastern Channel of the Penobscot, which separates Bucksport from the town of Verona Island.
-The southeast border of the CDP follows the Bucksport–Orland town line, then follows Maine State Route 46 northeast to Russell Hill Road.
+The southeastern border of the CDP follows the Bucksport–Orland town line, then follows Maine State Route 46 northeast to Russell Hill Road.
 The CDP border continues north and west, following Russell Hill Road, Bucksmills Road, Millvale Road, Cross Road, Silver Lake Road, and Town Farm Road to Maine State Route 15 at Bucksport Center.
 The border follows ME 15 north to an unnamed brook, then runs downstream (west) to the Penobscot.